MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits-esu.md

 ### Do I need to do anything to renew for Year 1/Year 2/Year 3, etc.?

-No. Once you have set up Azure Benefits, you don't need to renew, or do anything else.
+No. Once you have set up Azure Benefits, you don't need to renew or do anything else.

 ## Next steps